 Acupuncture can be very helpful in managing the pain and swelling associated with meniscus strains and tears.
 There is even one acupuncture point that can be inserted directly into the meniscus to help reduce inflammation and promote healing to a structure that already doesn’t get a great blood supply (and therefore is a naturally poor self-healer).
 Stimulating the nerves around the knee, via acupuncture, can help limit discomfort and swelling.

-Acupuncture for Knee Osteoarthritis
+Acupuncture for Knee Osteoarthritis in Oakville

 Our joints don’t always age as gracefully as we’d like them to.
 Most people over 50 would begin to show osteoarthritis of the knees on an x-ray.
 For some people that osteoarthritis is completely asymptomatic and they will never experience a day of knee pain in their life.
 For other people, knee osteoarthritis can become painful, and that wear and tear on the joints can start to impact quality of life.